proyecto-eden-3-esferas/DataBases/README.md

 ## Creation
 Now, since alternative farming stems from created theories or approaches, another database arose named *creation* with tables for people (creators of theories, approaches, books etc.), their works and theories, explanations of phenomena etc. Culture at large.

+## Buddhism

+Tables of the Buddha Families, the Paramitas, even the Cakras, Bijas, Nadis.

+Many Sanskrit names, often enough with non-ASCII characters.
+Remember that "c" is to be pronounced like "ch".

 ## Dependencies